cartheur/hp5480a/controller/README.md

 ![image](/controller/images/backplane.png)

-Where the left set of J-connectors:
+Where the left set of J-connectors indicate an instrument called a _Correlation Synthesizer_, what is that?
+Maybe [this](https://rdrr.io/cran/synthesizer/man/dcor.html) (from R).

 ![image](/controller/images/cons-18-19.png)